jimfdavies/terraform-ecs-bamboo/README.md

 Note: The Server service can take up to three minutes to start up and register with the ALB.

 When Apply has finished, follow official [Bamboo Setup Wizard](https://confluence.atlassian.com/bamboo/running-the-setup-wizard-289276851.html) using the Outputs from the Terraform run.

+## Security notes

+If you are concerned with security, you may want to consider extending this configuration with these recommendations.

+- Add HTTPS (with a genuine DNS domain) to the ALB (use Route 53)
+- Add SSL to the Agent communications
+- Create a new ECS cluster for the Agents so the instance hosts don't have the EFS share mounted